 Silk Spectre moves in with Nite Owl.
 They try to have sex, but Nite Owl is impotent.
 Later they take Nite Owl’s aircraft out and rescue some people from a burning building whilst wearing their superhero costumes.
 This excitement enables them to consummate their relationship.

-Nite Owl, who is starting to think Rorschach’s suspicions might be right, persuades Silk Spectre to help him break Rorschach out of prison.
+Nite Owl starts to think Rorschach’s suspicions might be right.
+He persuades Silk Spectre to help him break Rorschach out of prison.
 They succeed in doing so.

 Nite Owl and Rorschach investigate the conspiracy and discover the involvement of companies linked to Ozymandias.
-They travel to the Antarctic and confront Ozymandias at his fortress there…
+They travel to the Antarctic and confront Ozymandias in his citadel…

 Look On My Works, Ye Mighty